silx-kit/pyFAI/doc/source/man/MX-calibrate.rst

   --no-interactive      force the program to run and exit without prompting
                         for refinements
-  --interactive         force the program to prompt for refinements
+  --interactive         force the program to prompt for refinements --peak−picker PEAKPICKER
+                        Uses the ’massif’ or the ’blob’ peak−picker algorithm (default: blob)